virtualmin/virtualmin.com/content/docs/Development/creating-web-app-installer.md

 }
 ```

-When Virtualmin deletes a domain, it does not call the `uninstall` functions for any installed scripts, as this would generally be a waste of time, as their directories and databases are going to be removed anyway.
+When Virtualmin deletes a domain, it does not call the `uninstall` functions for any installed web apps, as this would generally be a waste of time, as their directories and databases are going to be removed anyway.
 In the case of service applications, this is not true, as their service scripts must be cleaned up.

-To ensure that this happens, your script installer must implement the `script_scriptname_stop` function, which only has to shut down server process and remove service script.
+To ensure that this happens, your web app installer must implement the `script_scriptname_stop` function, which only has to shut down server process and remove service script.
 This function is only called at virtual server deletion time, and is optional for installers that don't require it.

 ```perl
 # Deletes service file upon domain deletion